camunda/camunda-docs-manual/content/reference/rest/overview/date-format.md

 ```

 With this configuration the REST API will return dates with millisecond
 precision and timezone information.
-Also new dates can be submitted with
-milliseconds and timezone information to the REST API without losing these
+Also, new dates, with milliseconds and timezone information,
+can be submitted to the REST API without losing these details.
-details.